Polymer/old-docs-site/app/2.0/docs/devguide/style-shadow-dom.md

 application to set the `dir` attribute on `<html>`.
 All elements will use the same direction.

-Individual elements can opt-out of the global direction by setting the `dir` attribute in HTML or at `ready()`, but the text direction of these elements must from then on be handled manually.
+Individual elements can opt-out of the global direction by setting the `dir` attribute in HTML or in the `ready` callback, but the text direction of these elements must from then on be handled manually.

 ```